-Wrap records: If the "Wrap records at End of Storage" box is checked, once the memory is full, the oldest data points will be replaced with the newest.
+Wrap records: If the "Wrap records at End of Storage" box is checked, vse Alarm 1 To Specify Sampling Start Time once the memory is full, the oldest data points will be replaced with the newest.
 Thus, the memory block represents only the newest.
 If this feature is not checked, the logger will halt recording once the memory is full.